Publicis unveils long-awaited details on new AI platform Marcel

 Essentially, Marcel is a mobile app for Android and iOS devices that interacts with employees via voice prompts, similar to Siri or Alexa.
 On a micro-level, the AI learns from employees’ calendar, email, and timesheets in order to better perform more macro tasks like suggesting colleagues across the network who may help on a particular project, or that someone has the capability and the time to pitch in on an open client brief.
 One example is the Daily Six, six suggestions or prompts each employee will receive every time they open the app that can range from an open brief pitch from the CMO of Walmart to a simple reminder to file that timesheet on time.
 Another example is Open Brief, which the company tested out with Walmart recently, issuing a brand challenge brief via the app.
 The winners were two creatives from a Publicis digital shop in Madrid.

-“You can apply right in the app and get chosen,” says Carla Serrano, Publicis’ chief strategy officer and CEO of Publicis New York.
-“The CMO and leadership team at Walmart were excited about it, and based on this, are very interested in opening up these big brand challenges to the diversity of creatives across the company.”
+“You can apply right in the app and get chosen,” says Carla Serrano, Publicis’s chief strategy officer and CEO of Publicis New York.
+“The CMO and leadership team at Walmart were excited about it, and, based on this, are very interested in opening up these big brand challenges to the diversity of creatives across the company.”

 “The holding company model may have been frozen, but what our clients are asking for has not been,” says Publicis chief creative officer Nick Law.
 “It went from asking for a few things like TV, print, radio, to this myriad of different contexts and channels that we need to be in.
 It’s not unusual now to need to reach out of your team to find an expert in the building, or in another country, and this is a way to find that right person in a very efficient way.”

 Indeed, Sadoun has said since first announcing Marcel last year that the industry holding company model has been frozen, with incremental change no longer sufficient.
-But by the looks of it, Marcel is actually taking all those traditional holding company selling points–global presence, multiple capabilities, coordinated efforts–and bringing them into the 21st Century by using this platform to cut through all the red tape and bureaucracy often involved in the nitty gritty of sharing information and expertise across multiple agencies with their own separate financial incentives and goals.
+But by the looks of it, Marcel is actually taking all those traditional holding company selling points–global presence, multiple capabilities, coordinated efforts–and bringing them into the 21st century by using this platform to cut through all the red tape and bureaucracy often involved in the nitty gritty of sharing information and expertise across multiple agencies with their own separate financial incentives and goals.

 That said, the company is still mid-journey in its quest for Marcel to significantly change how the entire company does business.
 “Even though we think there will be huge buy-in after Thursday, we know we still have a very big challenge ahead,” says Sadoun.
 “It’s going to take time to have it all working properly, but we are well advanced to where we thought we’d be at this point.
 At the moment our teams in the U.S., Paris, and [at] Microsoft are in two meetings a day, seven days a week.
 This will go on until Christmas.
 So we’re being very aggressive.”